ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 NAD+ biosynthesis occurs through three distinct metabolic routes: the de novo pathway from tryptophan, the Preiss-Handler pathway from nicotinic acid (niacin), and the salvage pathway, which recycles nicotinamide back into NAD+.
 NMN and NR both enter the salvage pathway, which is why they are more efficient NAD+ precursors than tryptophan or nicotinic acid.

 Niacinamide (nicotinamide, a form of Vitamin B3) is the product of NAD+ breakdown and is recycled back to NAD+ through the salvage pathway via NAMPT (nicotinamide phosphoribosyltransferase), the rate-limiting enzyme in the pathway.
-Niacinamide is substantially cheaper than NMN or NR — often by a factor of 10-50x for equivalent mass.
-Several researchers have proposed that high-dose niacinamide (500-1,000 mg/day) may effectively elevate NAD+ through NAMPT-mediated salvage recycling.
+Niacinamide is substantially cheaper than NMN or NR for equivalent mass.
+Several researchers have proposed that higher-dose niacinamide may help elevate NAD+ through NAMPT-mediated salvage recycling.

 However, niacinamide has two notable limitations at higher doses.
 First, at doses exceeding approximately 500 mg per day, nicotinic acid forms (and in some formulations, niacinamide) can cause prostaglandin-mediated cutaneous flushing — a transient skin redness and tingling that is harmless but uncomfortable.
 Niacinamide itself is less likely to cause flushing than nicotinic acid, but extended-release formulations or high single doses can still produce this effect in sensitive individuals.
 Second, and more importantly for NAD+ biology, niacinamide at high concentrations is a feedback inhibitor of SIRT1 — the same sirtuin that NAD+ is intended to support.
 This paradox means that the cheapest NAD+ precursor may blunt the sirtuin activity that is central to the proposed longevity mechanism, making it a suboptimal choice for individuals specifically targeting sirtuin support.

 Tryptophan is an essential amino acid that serves as the starting point for de novo NAD+ synthesis through the kynurenine pathway.
-This conversion is highly inefficient: approximately 60 mg of dietary tryptophan is required to produce 1 mg of NAD+ through this route — a conversion ratio that makes tryptophan a negligible NAD+ source at normal dietary intakes.
+This conversion is highly inefficient, which makes dietary tryptophan a relatively minor NAD+ source at normal intakes.
 Supplemental tryptophan is primarily relevant for serotonin synthesis, not NAD+ elevation.

 Nicotinic acid (niacin) enters NAD+ synthesis through the Preiss-Handler pathway and does raise NAD+ levels, but it consistently causes flushing at effective doses and has different tissue distribution characteristics compared to NMN and NR.